soo-underground/docpage-source/my-project/docs/index.md

 <!-- Right now I'm trying to document an API of an imaginary note service. -->

-[API access](api.md) should have all the details about using the API.
+[API access](api.md) should have all the details about using the API of an imaginary web service.

 <!-- API endpoints should be an example on how to document a particular api methods.-->